 What You Need to Know About Therapist

 There were about 24,100 jobs for Therapist in 2016 (in the United States).
 New jobs are being produced at a rate of 19.9% which is above the national average.
 The Bureau of Labor Statistics predicts 4,800 new jobs for Therapist by 2026.
-The BLS estimates 1,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.

 The states with the most job growth for Therapist are Colorado, Indiana, and Florida.
 Watch out if you plan on working in Idaho, Alabama, or Maryland.
 These states have the worst job growth for this type of profession.